Gianmarco0001/CryptoNotifier/README.md

 `python3 CryptoNotifier.py` or `py CryptoNotifier.py`

+If you are having trouble with Python or don't feel like installing it, you can also run the executable located inside the 'dist' folder - Windows only.

 Once the application starts, enter the symbol of the cryptocurrency you want to observe (e.g., BTC, XMR, ETH) in the input box, select the fiat currency you want to convert to, and click the "Invia" button.
 The application will display the latest price of the cryptocurrency in the selected fiat currency and a recommendation on whether to buy or not based on the price change in the last 24 hours.

 You can also enter your API Token to get 333 requests per day and 10.000 per month.
 To do this, register on the CoinMarketCap website.
 It's free!